A Day with Sadhguru in Chamundi

 As you spend more time completely in the womb of nature, the way you feel things is very different.
 The longest that I have been alone in a forest without seeing a human face is about 23 days in Nagarhole.
 I think I must have walked over three hundred kilometers.
 Just walking through the jungle alone, what all nature does from morning to night, is so incredible.
 This is elephant and tiger country.
 And this is king cobra country.

 It is called “Biligiri Ranganatha betta.”
 “Betta” means hills.
 “Ranganatha” is because there is the Ranganatha Swami temple there.
-“Biligiri,” in Kannada, means White Mountains – “Velliangiri,” [foothills at which Isha Yoga Center is situated] also means White Mountain.
+“Biligiri,” in Kannada, means White Mountains – “Velliangiri,” also means White Mountain.

 Swami Nirmalananda’s Ashram